 - Eberly College of Business and Information Technology—Mark Selinger ’07, business systems analyst, Pitt Ohio Express

-- College of Education and Educational Technology—Épryl White King ’01, elementary education teacher, Gateway School District
+- College of Education and Communications —Épryl White King ’01, elementary education teacher, Gateway School District

 - College of Fine Arts—Shannon Kitelinger ’00, director of Bands and professor of Music, San Diego State University